Keywords for YouTube cooking channel

 Start with the main ingredients and cooking methods: “chicken”, “baking”, “stir-fry”.
 Then add more specific tags: “weeknight dinner recipes”, “easy chicken dishes”, “family meals”.
 Include variations of your recipe name – if you’re making butter chicken, use tags like “Indian curry”, “butter chicken recipe”, and “creamy chicken curry”.

-Remember to add dietary tags when relevant: “gluten-free”, “vegetarian”, “low-carb”.
+And remember to add dietary tags when relevant: “gluten-free”, “vegetarian”, “low-carb”.
 Also, consider seasonal tags like “summer grilling” or “Christmas cookies” when appropriate.
 Aim for 5-8 well-chosen tags per video, placing the most important ones first.

 Here’s an example by Honest and Tasty showcasing different areas where you can put description video tags.